MohdRazzak2424/Deep_learning_projects/README.md

-# DevTown PYTHON FOR BEGINNER BOOTCAMP
+# DevTown PYTHON AND DEEP LEARNING BOOTCAMP
 Hi I made this project during the 7 Days Free Bootcamp, conducted by <b> DevTown
 </b>.
 The instructor during the session was Mr. Shaurya Sinha (Co-Founder at DevTown).
 I got to